Visit new page

 "Juanes dominates six-hour Watcha tour... proved language is no barrier to appreciating musical brilliance... charismatic Colombian rocker Juanes dominated the show artistically."

 As the leading nominee, Juanes is invited to perform on CBS' primetime telecast of The Latin Grammy Awards.
-The planned September 11 broadcast will be his broad introduction to the American public.
 He spends the days leading up to the awards rehearsing and participating in "Grammy In The Schools" program with students.
 Juanes also makes his first live network TV appearance, performing live on CBS' Early Show - on September 10, 2001.

 On October 30th, in an emotional and reserved ceremony in Los Angeles, the much-delayed awards are finally presented to the selected winners.
 Juanes wins three Latin Grammy Awards, including the recognition as "Best New Artist" of the year.
 Juanes is also the only artist asked to sing at the ceremony - delivering a heartfelt acoustic performance.